FallibleInc/security-guide-for-developers/security-hygiene.md

 [Back to Contents](README.md)

-# Maintaining a Good Security Hygiene
+# Maintaining Good Security Hygiene

 > [!IMPORTANT]
 > **Security is not a destination, it's a journey**: Good security hygiene requires consistent practices and continuous vigilance.

 Security hygiene refers to the daily practices, habits, and processes that keep your systems, applications, and organization secure over time.
 Just like personal hygiene, security hygiene requires regular attention and consistent application.
+This chapter covers the essential practices that form the foundation of a strong security posture.

 ## Table of Contents
 - [Personal Security Practices](#personal-security-practices)